joonasviljakainen/account-categories/README.md

 This is an application intended to serve as the course project for tsoha at HYY.

+The application is available (without any features) at [https://pivo-slayer.herokuapp.com/](https://pivo-slayer.herokuapp.com/).

 ## Purpose

 I am going to slay Pivo.
 You took everything from me.
 All of my categories... gone.